-5.2.2 Side street, Side and Rear Fencing
+5.2.2 Side and Rear Fencing

-For corner lots, fencing to the secondary street frontage will be setback a minimum of 3.0m behind the nearest corner of the front facade.
-All other side and rear boundary fencing should be constructed from timber palings and exposed posts to both sides, to a height of 1850mm (+/-50mm).
+All side and rear boundary fencing must be constructed from timber palings, to a height of 1900mm (+/-50mm).
 Side boundary fencing must terminate and return to the dwelling at least 1.0m behind the front building line.
 This part of the fence that returns to the house is known as a wing fence.
-Wing fencing must also be constructed from timber palings and exposed posts to both sides, unless approved by the BBDAC.
-Wing fencing must be 1850mm (+/-50mm) in height.
+Wing fencing must also be constructed from timber palings, unless approved by the BBDAC.
+Wing fencing must be 1900mm (+/-50mm) in height.
 It is encouraged to include a gate within the wing fencing; however, direct access to the rear yard may be possible either via a gate or directly from your garage.
 Where timber paling fencing is used, timber capping is encouraged.
 Fencing constructed along the side boundary forward of the dwelling or along the front boundary is not encouraged.